 “We make our living from our mother forest.
 She provides us with all the things we need…she is like our storehouse.
 And the trees give us clean air to breathe.
 The bush contains the sacred areas, old settlement sites, ceremonial grounds and former farming grounds of our fore parents.
 Those places are special to us”

-This project aims to aid the Wapichan people to legally secure and protect their ancestral territory and maintain their traditional forest.
-The project, in partnership with Forest Peoples Project, supports the community to maintain traditional forest knowledge in order to sustain their traditional way of life whilst simultaneously maintaining healthy forest ecosystems, contributing to climate change mitigation and promote sustainable livelihoods.
+This project aims to aid the Wapichan people to legally secure and protect their vast ancestral territory and maintain their traditional forest.
+The project, in partnership with Forest Peoples Programme, works with the community to facilitate and enable the Wapichan to maintain traditional forest knowledge in order to sustain their traditional way of life whilst maintaining healthy forest ecosystems, contributing to climate change mitigation and promote sustainable livelihoods.

-Size of Wales’ support will specifically go toward providing legal advice and training to enable effective engagement in Wapichan’s formal land talks with the Guyanese government.
-A team led by the forest peoples project will aid the Wapichan people to collect further evidence of traditional occupation and use of forest lands to bolster formal land talks with the government of Guyana regarding the Wapichan territorial claim.
+A team led by the Forest Peoples Programme will aid the Wapichan people to collect evidence of traditional occupation and sustainable use of forest lands to bolster formal land talks with the government of Guyana regarding the Wapichan territorial claim.
+The Wapichan are also receiving legal advice and training to enable effective engagement in the formal land talks with the Guyanese government.

 • Infrastructure developments such as roads